 Easiest DIY Installation

-Pros and Cons of MRCOOL DIY 5th Gen 24,000 BTU Mini Split
+Pros and Cons of MRCOOL Easy Pro Series 24,000 BTU Mini Split

-• Supports DIY setup with pre-charged quick-connect line
+- Supports DIY setup with 16-foot pre-charged quick-connect line

 Key Features

-What People Are Saying About The MRCOOL DIY 5th Gen 24,000 BTU Mini Split
+What People Are Saying About The MRCOOL Easy Pro Series 24,000 BTU Mini Split

 Ductless Mini-Split AC Buying Guide

-According to our team’s research, the most important features in a ductless mini-split air conditioner are energy efficiency, cooling capacity, noise level, and ease of installation.
-When choosing a model for your home, start by evaluating each of these factors in relation to your space and budget.
+Based on our research, the most important features to consider when choosing a ductless mini-split air conditioner are energy efficiency, cooling capacity, noise level, and installation difficulty.
+Start your shopping process by evaluating these factors based on your space, climate, and budget.

-Once you’ve narrowed your options, consider some helpful “nice-to-have” features like smart connectivity, multiple operating modes, and remote control.
-These extras can help you choose between similarly performing units.
+Once you’ve narrowed your options, secondary features like smart connectivity, having multiple operating modes, and remote controls can help you decide between similarly performing units.

 Mini-Split vs. Central Air Systems

-Ductless mini-splits are ideal for homes without existing ductwork, offering zoned cooling and improved energy efficiency.
-They’re typically cheaper and easier to install than central air systems, which require ducts and can lose energy through leaks.
-Central air provides whole-home comfort, but mini-splits offer room-by-room control and lower energy costs—perfect for additions, older homes, or energy-conscious homeowners.
+Ductless mini-splits are a good option for homes without existing ductwork, offering zoned cooling and improved efficiency by avoiding energy losses through ducts.
+They’re often easier and less disruptive to install than central air systems, which rely on ductwork to deliver whole-home cooling.
+While central air provides uniform comfort throughout the house, mini-splits allow room-by-room temperature control, making them well-suited for additions, older homes, or rooms with targeted cooling needs.

 Energy Efficiency Measurements

-As of 2023, the U.S. Department of Energy introduced SEER2, an updated testing standard that reflects more realistic operating conditions.
-Under these new standards, residential air-conditioning systems must meet regional efficiency minimums of around 13.4 SEER2 in northern states and about 14.3 SEER2 in southern states, replacing the older 14 and 15 SEER minimums.
-For even better performance, look for Energy Star-certified models, which typically exceed these baselines and often achieve 15 SEER2 or higher, resulting in improved efficiency and eligibility for rebates or tax credits.
+As of 2023, the U.S. Department of Energy adopted the SEER2 rating system, an updated testing standard that reflects more realistic operating conditions.
+Under these standards, residential cooling systems must meet minimum efficiency requirements of approximately 13.4 SEER2 in northern regions and 14.3 SEER2 in southern regions.
+Models that exceed these minimums generally offer better long-term efficiency and lower operating costs.

 Cooling Capacity Measurements

-Cooling capacity refers to the amount of space an air conditioner can effectively cool, measured in British Thermal Units (BTUs).
-The higher the BTU rating, the larger the area the unit can handle.
-A common rule of thumb is to allow 20 BTUs per square foot of space.
-For example, a 500-square-foot room would typically require a unit with a cooling capacity of at least 10,000 BTUs.
+Cooling capacity refers to how much space a mini-split can effectively cool and is measured in British thermal units (BTUs).
+A common guideline is to allow about 20 BTUs per square foot.
+For example, a 500-square-foot room typically requires a unit rated around 10,000 BTUs.

 Ductless Mini Split AC Cost

-According to our team’s split AC installation guide, ductless mini-split air conditioners typically cost between $500 and $2,000 for a single-zone unit, while full multi-zone or whole-home systems can reach up to $20,000 with installation.
-Installation costs vary based on the number of indoor units, system size, and home layout.
-Expect to pay around $500–$5,000 to install a basic one-zone setup, while a five-zone system may cost between $4,400 and $12,000 in installation alone.
+Ductless mini-split air conditioners cost between $500 and $2,000 for a single-zone unit, while multi-zone or whole-home systems can reach $20,000 or more with installation.
+Total cost depends on the number of indoor units, system capacity, and installation complexity.

 Unit Noise Level